slackhq/SlackTextViewController/README.md

 - Customizable: provides left and right button, and toolbar outlets
 - Tap gesture for dismissing the keyboard
 - Pan gesture for sliding down the keyboard
-- Flexible UI Built with Auto Layout
+- Flexible UI built with Auto Layout
 - Text append APIs

 ### Optional